“Pentagram Sam” by Da Grimston & Mist-E

 The wish that one live beyond the culturally sanctioned, and quite generous, lifespan of 120 is redolent of the posthumous reception of Benjamin’s work throughout the humanities.
 The fervent interest in his work throughout the humanities since the 1980s is so unlikely as to seem almost a form of Messianic fulfillment on an individual scale.
 After all, his life was unfulfilled in most respects.
 He was a failed academic, a divorcee whose affair was an awkward mess, a minor radio personality whose voice was never recorded, and a writer whose masterworks were unfinished or forever lost in history.
 Years later, his work even achieved “fame” on its own terms when, in 1969, his most significant essay was mistranslated as “Art in the Age of Mechanical Reproduction” by Harry Zohn.
 For Benjamin, a work has achieved “fame” when it its translation transmits information not contained in the original.
 Two generations of scholars and art critics referenced his most significant essay through a misleading title, when now, as if language shifted its tectonic plates under our feet, the essay is emphatically translated as “Art in the Age of its Technological Reproducibility.”
 In the digital age, articles like this one are re-posted with attention to errata, such as mistaking today for his 121st anniversary, whereas it is only his 119th.
 If only Zohn had used WordPress his translation would have been unfinished and arguably better for it.
 Perhaps as the author of that essay – however titled – Benjamin would have come to consider fame in the age of American Idol in terms of having a finger puppet refrigerator magnet in one’s visgage.
 “All that is holy is profaned,” sayeth Marx.
 What does familiarity breed?
 So much for the “aura” of the author, eh?

-In his essay on “The Metaphysics of Youth” Benjamin contemplates one’s diary as a temporal domain, an inner life expressed in writing which begins en medias res, with life already in motion, and which can never be concluded by an author whose death occludes continued authorship.
-The project is never finished and the life, as written in the diary, exists in its own sort of time, like the life the mind, an eternal moment without beginning or end, knowing neither its birth nor its death.
+In his essay on “The Metaphysics of Youth” Benjamin contemplates one’s diary as a temporal domain, an inner life expressed in writing which begins in medias res, with life already in motion, and which can never be concluded by an author whose death occludes continued authorship.
+The project is never finished and the life, as written in the diary, exists in its own sort of time, like the life the mind, an eternal moment delimited by birth and death, and unable to experience either.
 Benjamin’s life is thus suspended within the pages of his books, essays, memoirs, and personal effects – as in his Paris address book shown below.
-His life may sometime flash in our minds as we read him, just as Benjamin once suggested that art and artifacts can communicate something of their creation in flashes.
+Something of his life may sometimes seem to flash in our minds as we read him, just as Benjamin once suggested that art and artifacts can communicate something of their creation in flashes.
 In this sense, Benjamin’s work has escaped the bounds of the moment in which it was written, although it has yet to allow its readers to tear the fabric of time and usher in the Messianic moment of utter destructiveness in which history is fulfilled and completed.

 Cargo Cult, Native Appropriations, and Voodoo Programming